-IBS is a complex condition with multiple possible triggers and as such will often require a multidisciplinary approach.
-However in regards to the correlation of IBS and childhood or developmental trauma, TEB is a therapy uniquely placed to address the link.
+IBS is a complex condition with multiple possible triggers and as such will often require a multidisciplinary approach which includes but is not limited to TEB.

 I hope you enjoyed this article.
 If you are interested in sessions or workshops, you are welcome to contact me using the methods described on this website.